fbpx

 Unfortunately, most interior spaces aren’t really designed at all.
 People simply add pieces they like to a room they want to decorate.
 If the pieces fit together – a couch that coordinates with a coffee table, or a rug that contrasts nicely with the chair – then so much the better!

 But adding isolated pieces, even attractive pieces, isn’t the same as actually designing a space.
-Interior design isn’t as much about the individual pieces as it is about the overall impression of a room or area.
+Interior design concepts go beyond individual pieces and focus on the overall impression of a room or area.

 So what goes into a good interior design?
-What are some of the key components of interior design?
+What are some of the key interior design concepts?
 We’re talking mainly about actual physical components – specific elements or areas of interest you need to remember when designing a space.

-First, though, we’ll reiterate a key interior design principle.
+First, though, we’ll reiterate a key interior design concept.

 The Big Idea: Total Space

-That makes it all the more important to design each component of the room carefully.
+That makes it all the more important to choose each component of the room carefully.
 How each component contributes to the overall design becomes even more important than the specifics of each component.

-That doesn’t mean each component isn’t important at all – arguably, it makes choosing each element even more important.
-To that end, we’ve highlighted five key components of interior design, elements that can be often overlooked but that are absolutely critical to the total impact of the space.
+That doesn’t mean each component is unimportant – on the contrary, it emphasises the importance of selecting each element carefully.
+To that end, we’ve highlighted five key interior design concepts, elements that are often overlooked but are absolutely critical to the overall impact of the space.

 Because the overall impression is so vital, many interior designers will take different steps to visualise the space before committing to a particular design.
 This is especially critical when designing a proposed construction, where there are no existing components to use as a frame of reference.